Regency Council (Poland)

-The Regency Council of the Kingdom of Poland (Rada Regencyjna, or Rada Regencyjna Królestwa Polskiego) was a semi-independent and temporarily appointed highest authority (head of state) in partitioned Poland during World War I. It was formed by Imperial Germany and Austria-Hungary within historically Polish lands in September 1917 after dissolution of the previous authority - Provisional Council of State (January - August 1917), due to oath crisis.
+The Regency Council of the Kingdom of Poland (Rada Regencyjna, or Rada Regencyjna Królestwa Polskiego) was a semi-independent and temporarily appointed authority in Poland during World War I. It was formed by Imperial Germany and Austria-Hungary within historically Polish lands in September 1917 after the dissolution of the previous authority, the Provisional Council of State, due to the Oath crisis.

 The council was supposed to stay in office until the appointment of a new monarch or regent.
 On 7 October 1918, the Regency Council declared the independence of Poland.
-That same month, the council took over the command of the Polska Siła Zbrojna armed forces.
+That same month, the council took over command of the Polish Armed Forces.

 History

-The members of the Regency Council included: Cardinal Aleksander Kakowski, archbishop of Warsaw; Prince Zdzisław Lubomirski, president (mayor) of Warsaw; and landowner Józef Ostrowski, conservative politician, former chairman of the Polish Club in the Duma in St. Petersburg.
+The members of the Regency Council included Cardinal Aleksander Kakowski, archbishop of Warsaw; Prince Zdzisław Lubomirski, mayor of Warsaw; and landowner Józef Ostrowski, conservative politician and former chairman of the Polish Club in the Imperial Duma.

 Together with the State Council and other branches of the government, the Regency Council exercised limited administrative powers, mainly in education and justice.
-In spite of this, Council made some crucial decisions, like creation of Dziennik Ustaw - most important polish publication of legal acts, still functioning.
+In spite of this, the Council made some crucial decisions, like creation of Dziennik Ustaw, the most important Polish publication of legal acts.